-The battery drain issue on the Surface Book 2 is common in the 15-inch model.
-The best part, however, is that this problem can be solved by changing a few settings and then you can go back to carefree gaming on your Surface Book 2.
+The battery drain issue on the Surface Book is common in the 15-inch model.
+The best part, however, is that this problem can be solved by changing a few settings and then you can go back to carefree gaming on your Surface Book.

-The battery drain issue occurs only while playing high-end graphics intensive games or using VR.
+The battery drain issue occurs only while playing high-end graphics-intensive games or using VR.
 The games usually end in a smaller window as full screen is not supported by DX 12.
-While doing so, they use up all the pixels the Surface Book 2 has to offer and eventually end up draining the battery.
+While doing so, they use up all the pixels the Surface Book has to offer and eventually end up draining the battery.

 During intense gaming scenarios, with the Surface Power Mode Slider set for Best performance, the battery discharges while connected to the power supply – although it will never drain completely.
 This is how it works in Surface!

 We also need to understand that Surface Book 2 is not a gaming laptop.
-The best way to solve to solve this issue by manually downscaling the resolution.
+The best way to solve this issue is by manually downscaling the resolution.

 1] Lower the screen resolution